 Copyright 2011 Daniel Jacob Kubus

 Kubus, Daniel Jacob.
-"A profile of Viennese society: an interpretative guide to Erich W. Korngold's second piano sonata and Artur Schnabel's sonata for piano." doctoral dissertation, University of Iowa, 2011.
+"A profile of Viennese society: an interpretative guide to Erich W. Korngold's second piano sonata and Artur Schnabel's sonata for piano."
+DMA (Doctor of Musical Arts) thesis, University of Iowa, 2011.